 Peter Furness is a consultant pathologist and honorary professor of renal pathology in Leicester.
 He established and was the foundation Chair of Leicestershire’s clinical ethics committee and served on its research ethics committee.
 He was extensively involved in the debates leading up to the passage of the Human Tissue Act 2004.
 He was President of the Royal College of Pathologists from 2008 to 2011 and vice-Chair of the Academy of Medical Royal Colleges from 2009 to 2011.

-Ann Gallagher is Reader in Nursing Ethics & Director of the International Centre for Nursing Ethics at the University of Surrey.
+Ann Gallagher is Professor of Ethics and Care at the International Care Ethics Observatory, University of Surrey.
 She has written a number of books, journal and media articles and teaching materials on healthcare ethics and has been Editor of the journal Nursing Ethics since March 2009.
+Ann Chairs the Council's Education Advisory Group.

 Robin Gill is Professor of Applied Theology at the University of Kent.
 He was Chair of the Archbishop of Canterbury’s Medical Ethics Advisory Committee 1993-2006.
 He has published a number of books on theological aspects of bioethics including Christian ethics and values, health care and genetics.